 There is always a level of confusion among today’s youth about Higher Education.
 There are conflicting studies, opinions on whether a Higher Education is mandatory or not.

-My two cents – it totally depends on the individual.
+My two cents – it depends on the individual.
 For some, a degree is a must, for others it is not.

 However, I want to take an unbiased approach to this debate- The Paradox of Higher Education.

 I will be publishing two articles- in the first part, I will outline all the benefits of obtaining a Higher Education.
 In the second part, I will discuss all the demerits/disadvantages of obtaining a Higher Education.

 I will leave the readers to deduce their own opinions.

 In this first article, let’s discuss some of the advantages of completing a Graduate Degree.

 A few years ago, I accompanied my brother to his university orientation event.
 He was about to start his four years of Higher Education at a popular University in Canada.